daresTheDevil/davidbkay/README.md

   * Use the right tool for the right job

-## My skills
+## How

 My skillset spans wide across almost all IT disciplines.
 I can plan, design, develop, manage and repair most systems.
-Here's a sense of how I work and what I expect in my roles.
+Here's what we can do to make a better organization.

 ### Management